App version: 0.1.0

 Peer-to-Peer Lending vs Bank Loans

 The main difference between peer-to-peer lending and bank loans is the way the loans are funded.
 With peer-to-peer lending, the money comes from an individual or group of individuals.
 With a bank loan, the money comes from a bank, credit union, or other financial institution.
 Banks often have stricter qualification standards for loans and take longer to fund loans once they’re approved.
 Banks also may require you to apply in person.
-Peer-to-peer loan applications are done online.It’s worth noting that there are plenty of online personal loan options borrowers can explore.
-For instance, you can compare the top personal loans of 2023 to look for one that suits your needs.
+Peer-to-peer loan applications are done online.

 Advantages of Peer-to-Peer Lending

 Peer-to-peer lending has some benefits for borrowers.
 For instance, those with a bad credit score might qualify for a loan.
-The funding process may also be faster than it is with a traditional bank or credit union.
+The funding process may also be faster than with a traditional bank or credit union.

 Disadvantages of Peer-to-Peer Lending

-There are notable disadvantages to P2P lending as well, including possible fees and higher interest rates.
+There are notable disadvantages to P2P lending, as well, including possible fees and higher interest rates.

 P2P AdvantagesP2P Disadvantages